garaiza-93/nvim/README.md

  - [neotest](https://github.com/nvim-neotest/neotest) for unit testing, specify languages in configurations.
 TODO: keybinds
  - [trouble](https://github.com/folke/trouble.nvim) for a buffer that shows all diagnostics in one easy place.
 TODO: keybinds
  - [vim-gutentags](https://github.com/ludovicchabant/vim-gutentags) for tag generation and management.
+ - [nvim-floating-tag-preview](weilbith/nvim-floating-tag-preview) adds commands to see tags in a floating window instead of taking over the window.
  ... and possibly more ...